nescioquid/dotfiles/README.md

 #### Else

 Push to this repo with `backupconfig` and pull from it with `retrieveconfig`.
-Remember to run it whenever you make any configuration changes!
+That's it!
+Remember to run `backupconfig` whenever you make any configuration changes!